Find Affordable College Courses

 $4,176 Average Tuition & Fees

-Clarendon College did quite well in this year’s ranking of the best value schools for nursing students.
-It came in at #12 on the list.
+Clarendon College came in at #12 in this year’s edition of the Best Value Nursing Schools in the Southwest Region ranking.
 Located in the remote area of Clarendon, Clarendon College is a public college with a small student population.

 The average tuition and fees for an out-of-state undergraduate student at Clarendon College are $4,176 a year.
 Nursing majors at Clarendon College take out an average of $20,000 in student loans while working on their egree.